Mikolaj6/SIKI_2/README.md

 Protocole description is in polish (10 pages too much to translate ;)):

 Build:

-With Cmake creates executable files, or wih makefile.
-Both methods require global boost and ptthreads installation. is to
+With Cmake, or wih makefile.
+Both methods require global boost and ptthreads installation.